 Why writing your website content is the elephant in the room

 The biggest challenge we see as web developers is not designing and building the website, that is usually pretty straight forward.
-The biggest challenge is getting the right words (web copy) that will address the need in your niche market, tell people what you do, how you do it, who you are and convince your best customers that you are the right fit for them.
+The biggest challenge is getting the right words (often referred to “website copy” or “web content”) that will address the need in your niche market, tell people what you do, how you do it, who you are and convince your best customers that you are the right fit for them.

 “Messaging and content are the building blocks and foundation of the website.
 This means they should be carefully thought through and documented well before any colours, fonts, and layouts are considered.

-Content delivery is the single most common cause of website project time over-runs
+Late content delivery is the single highest cause of website project time over-runs

-In order to get you thinking more actively about the content creation process, we have created a check list.
-Look through even if you are getting a copywriter to write for you as there are still other things that you will need to supply to your copywriter and your web developer.
+In order to get you thinking more actively about the content creation process, we have created a website content check list.
+Look through even if you employ a great copywriter to create your content, you should plan to put aside time to help steer the process and review content, as there are still other things that you will need to supply to your copywriter and your web developer.

 If you envisage any challenges with getting ready always let your web developer know as soon as possible so they can help or work with you to adjust the timelines.

-Some of the things below you might think are web developer specific.
-However, most of us really want to make a website that works for you, that gets you found online.
-If you take the time to look through this list and think about everything before you sit down with the web developer then it will be a much quicker (and therefore, cheaper) process for you both.
+Most web designers like us, really want to make a website that works for you, that gets you found online.
+As we’ve outlined already creating your web copy is collaboration between you and the design team or copywriter.
+It might seem that some items on the checklist are web developer specific.
+However, if you take the time to work through this list and think about everything before you sit down with the web developer, we promise it will be a much quicker (and therefore, cheaper) process for you both.

 1. Target Audience: Do you know who you are talking to?